 Customers' securities transactions are recorded on a settlement date basis, with related commission income and expenses reported on a trade date basis.
 Receivables from and payables to clients include amounts due on cash and margin transactions.
 Securities owned by customers are held as collateral for receivables; such collateral is not reflected in the consolidated financial statements.
 We have the ability by contract or custom to sell or re-pledge this collateral, and have done so at various times.
-As of December 31, 2018, there were no re-pledged securities.
+As of December 31, 2019, there were no re-pledged securities.
 Principal securities transactions and related expenses are recorded on a trade date basis.

 Securities borrowed and securities loaned by our broker-dealer subsidiaries are recorded at the amount of cash collateral advanced or received in connection with the transaction and are included in receivables from and payables to brokers and dealers in the consolidated statements of financial condition.
 Securities borrowed transactions require us to deposit cash collateral with the lender.
 With respect to securities loaned, we receive cash collateral from the borrower.
-See Note 9 for securities borrowed and loaned amounts recorded in our consolidated statements of financial condition as of December 31, 2018 and 2017.
+See Note 8 for securities borrowed and loaned amounts recorded in our consolidated statements of financial condition as of December 31, 2019 and 2018.
 The initial collateral advanced or received approximates or is greater than the fair value of securities borrowed or loaned.
 We monitor the fair value of the securities borrowed and loaned on a daily basis and request additional collateral or return excess collateral, as appropriate.
-As of December 31, 2018 and 2017, there is no allowance provision required for the collateral advanced.
+As of December 31, 2019 and 2018, there is no allowance provision required for the collateral advanced.
 Income or expense is recognized over the life of the transaction.

-As of December 31, 2018 and 2017, we had \$196.9 million and \$42.9 million, respectively, of cash on deposit with clearing organizations for trade facilitation purposes which are reported in other assets in our consolidated statements of financial condition.
-In addition, as of December 31, 2018 and 2017, we held U.S. Treasury Bills with values totaling \$392.4 million and \$52.6 million, respectively, in our investment account that are pledged as collateral with clearing organizations which are reported in other investments in our consolidated statements of financial condition.
+As of December 31, 2019 and 2018, we had \$204.0 million and \$196.9 million, respectively, of cash on deposit with clearing organizations for trade facilitation purposes, which are reported in other assets in our consolidated statements of financial condition.
+As of December 31, 2019, we held no U.S. Treasury bills pledged as collateral.
+As of December 31, 2018, we held U.S. Treasury Bills with value totaling \$392.4 million, which are reported in other investments in our consolidated statements of financial condition.
 These clearing organizations have the ability by contract or custom to sell or re-pledge this collateral.